-As of December 31, 2020, 1,284,133 PSUs were outstanding.
-The 1,284,133 PSUs initially granted will be adjusted upwards or downwards, as applicable, based on the level of achievement of the applicable specified performance measures over the performance period.
-If the performance measures specified by the HR Committee for the 1,284,133 PSUs granted are achieved in full, such 1,284,133 PSUs will be adjusted upwards to 1,540,960 PSUs, corresponding to the aggregate number of Class B non-voting shares available under the PSU Plan.
+As of March 18, 2022, there are 1,237,934 PSUs outstanding and 303,026 PSUs remain available for issuance under the PSU Plan; 1,114,725 of such PSUs currently outstanding will be adjusted upwards or downwards, as applicable, based on the level of achievement of the applicable specified performance measures over the performance period.
+If the performance measures specified by the HR Committee for such 1,114,725 PSUs are achieved in full, such 1,114,725 PSUs will be adjusted upwards to 1,337,670 PSUs.
 The vesting of the applicable PSUs will occur after the end of the five year performance period of January 1, 2019 to December 31, 2023, and following the determination of the level of achievement of the specified performance measures and the determination of any adjustment to the initial number of PSUs granted.
 This is expected to occur on or around March 15, 2024.
 Each vested PSU will be satisfied by the issuance from treasury of one Class B non-voting share of the Company.

 The number of Class B non-voting shares issuable at any time to insiders pursuant to PSUs granted under the PSU Plan, together with Class B non-voting shares issuable to insiders pursuant to all other share compensation arrangements shall not, collectively, exceed 10% of the outstanding issue.
-The number of Class B Shares issued to insiders pursuant to PSUs granted under the PSU Plan, together with Class B non-voting shares issued to insiders pursuant to all other share compensation arrangements shall not, collectively, within any one year period, exceed 10% of the outstanding issue.
+The number of Class B non-voting shares issued to insiders pursuant to PSUs granted under the PSU Plan, together with Class B non-voting shares issued to insiders pursuant to all other share compensation arrangements shall not, collectively, within any one year period, exceed 10% of the outstanding issue.